 The Law Centre provides a wide range of legal advice services and currently employ a solicitor and debt advice worker and development officer and a trainee admin worker.
 Volunteers also play a major role in supporting our service delivery, please contact us if you believe that you can support us by volunteering to work with us.

 We operate a telephone and advice service 5 days per week, if issues are not able to be resolved over the telephone we may offer an appointment to see one of our workers.
 The advice we offered is in respect of Benefits, Debt, Housing and Fuel Poverty/ Utility issues.
 We will represent our clients at Tribunals and in Court if necessary and appropriate.

-We have the Quality Mark for advice provision the Advice Quality Standard.
+We have gained the Quality Mark for advice provision against the Advice Quality Standard.